numo-labs/schema/schemas/query.md

 * body: the body of the message, data which is allowed to go over the connection between the client and the server
 * body.customer: a customer object, as a search always happens for a "customer" we include the customer object, a customer can also be an anonymous user, as shown here above. see [Customer]() Entity for more information.
 * body.queries: an array of queries which will be executed by the backend service.
-Each query will be executed and results will be streamed back, and the correlationId will be extended to the following format: {x-correlationId}#{label} here in this example thus for all responses regarding the first query, _"x-correlationId": "afb99815-0004-4530-8581-a4aaffb92904#main"_, and for the second query _"x-correlationId": "afb99815-0004-4530-8581-a4aaffb92904#alternative"_,
+Each query will be executed and results will be streamed back, and the correlationId will be extended to the following format: {x-correlationId}#{label} here in this example:
+    * first query responses: _"x-correlationId": "afb99815-0004-4530-8581-a4aaffb92904#main"_
+    * second query responses: _"x-correlationId": "afb99815-0004-4530-8581-a4aaffb92904#alternative"_

 ### Related Entities
 * Channel